Lead Filtering and Smart Views

 Contact-based searches can sort by the Contact's local time based on their phone number.

 There may be some occasions where a phone number matches up with multiple time zones.
-This will happen if we cannot determine the specific region a phone number is associated with (For example, national numbers in France or Germany are not associated with any particular region within the country), so the column will show a time range for that phone number.
+This will happen if we cannot determine the specific region a phone number is associated with (For example, national numbers in France or Germany are not associated with any particular region within the country), and the column will show a time range for that phone number.